Imports in India: The what and how of it

 Wooden Furniture: Fumigation certificate.

-Getting help from a qualified profession can help ease out the process.
+Getting help from a qualified professional can help ease out the process.
 The professionals may guide you about the various requirements for a commodity.
 Also, there may be commodities that are Prohibited or Restricted by the law.
 Hence it is imperative that one checks with a professional what the law of the land is.

 Good luck, do post your questions, corrections, suggestions!